Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Best Translucent Case: UAG Plasma Series

 Urban Armor Gear, or UAG, is known for rugged adventure-ready cases.
-The Plasma series cases are translucent, so you can see your gorgeous iPhone right through it.
-The honeycomb-textured case has an armor shell and an impact-resistant soft core.
-Scratch resistant skid pads and screen surround keep the case looking sharp.
+The UAG Plasma Series iPhone case is translucent, so you can see your gorgeous iPhone right through it.
+The honeycomb-textured case has an armor shell and an impact-resistant soft core, yet it surprised me to feel how light it was in my hand.
+Scratch-resistant skid pads and screen surround keep the case looking sharp.
 Wireless charging works just fine right through the feather-light case.
 The impact-resistant corners give extra protection to vulnerable corners.
-The Plasma Series case meets military drop-test standards (MIL STD 810G 516.6) and it's my husband's favorite case.
+The Plasma Series case meets military drop-test standards (MIL STD 810G 516.6), and it's my husband's favorite case.

 Pros: